utkarshtiwari93/Delta-demo/README.md

 # Delta-demo
-This ia a demo for git and github
+This ia a demo for git and github.